No need for commercial produce wash. Instead, wash your produce with this DIY fruit and veggie wash.

 Vinegar is also very effective for getting produce clean.
 Vinegar reduces surface bacteria by up to 90% and viruses up to 95%, outperforming commercial produce washes.
 5

 To clean produce using vinegar, combine 1 part vinegar to 3 parts water in a basin or clean sink and soak produce for up to 20 minutes.
-Then rinse and rub under tap water as described above.
+Then rinse and rub under tap water.

-4. Trim outer leaves.
-If you like, you can peel and discard the skin, which holds the most residue, although the skin is also where the most nutrients are too.
+- Trim outer leaves of lettuce, cabbage etc. If you like, you can peel and discard the skin, which holds the most residue, although the skin is also where the most nutrients are too.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.